momai/momai.dev/README.md

 # momai.dev

-A personal homepage built with Traefik for reverse proxying and secure integration with OAuth and OIDC providers.
+A personal homepage built with Traefik for reverse proxying and secure integration with OAuth and OIDC providers, Google + Auth0.
 This project serves as a gateway to personal services and projects, focusing on simplicity, security, and scalability.

 ## Features
 - Reverse proxy and load balancing using Traefik.